RapidStart Azure Landing Zones

 This can happen when there is no standard build process and users can build objects in the Azure Portal or their home grown scripts.
 This DOES lead to inconsistent environments as well as potential for increased costs.
 Some objects such as VMs currently have a default option for disks to be Premium SSD which are a lot more expensive than standard HDD or even standard SSD drives.

 Mitigation: Users should be able to request environments using a standard form or App.
 The app can generate an approval workflow which in turn can trigger an Azure DevOps pipeline or even an Azure Automation job to build the environment correctly as required.
-Policies can be put into place to prevent this common scenario specifically, such as “deny premium SSD drives”.
-This is just one of the policies we are generally asked to put in.
-What if someone does want to implement Premium SSD Drives?
-Then we can simply exclude the policy on the required resource group when required.
+Use Azure Policy to prevent this common scenario specifically, such as “deny premium SSD drives”.
+If we do want to use Premium SSD Drives we simply exclude the policy on the required resource group as required.

 3. Insecure Networks

 This surprisingly is still very common, even when setup by competent engineers.
-We have seen highly secured SQL Server (e.g. Managed Instances) environments using Private Link, secure VPN tunnels, role-based access etc. Upon further analysis we find SQL Port 1433 is open to the internet!
+We have seen highly secured SQL Server (e.g. Managed Instances) environments using Private Link, secure VPN tunnels, role-based access etc. Upon further analysis we have often found SQL Port 1433 to be open to the internet!
 Again, very easy to do, and there is nothing to stop you in the platform from doing this by default.
-I won’t go into details on why that would be a bad thing.
-This is also unfortunately very common for VM workloads where RDP Port 3389 is also left open.
+We won’t go into details on why that would be a bad thing.
+Please also do not leave RDP port 3389 (or SSH port 22) open to VMs from the internet.
+This is also unfortunately very common and there should be no need for this.

 Understanding the Defaults

-As eluded to above, our RapidStart Azure Landing Zones by LA NET generally do not go with any default options as we have worked very hard to understand the platform from our 9 years of building them.
-The table below is just a small example of what we mean here : –
+Our RapidStart Azure Landing Zones by LA NET take into account our 9 years of experience building them.
+The table below is just a small example of what we mean by default options here : –

 |Component / Service||Default||Our Policies|